Schweber/hdrop/README.md

 > exec-once = hdrop -b librewolf

-Please report missing flags or peculiarities for other programs so that i can add them!
+Please report missing flags or peculiarities for other programs, so that i can add them!

 Dependencies: bash jq hyprland